Natural Resources

 The information contained in the state and transition model (STM) and the ecological site description was developed using archeological and historical data, professional experience, and scientific studies.
 The information presented is representative of a very complex set of plant communities.
 Not all scenarios or plants are included.
 Key indicator plants, animals, and ecological processes are described to inform land management decisions.

-The historic reference plant community phase of this site is perceived to be a mixed hardwood forest, dominated by oaks now.
-Prior to the decimation of the American chestnut (Castanea dentata) by the chestnut blight, that species may have been important.
-White oak (Quercus alba), black oak (Quercus velutina), pignut hickory (Carya glabra), northern red oak (Quercus rubra) and tuliptree (Liriodendron tulipifera) most commonly occur in the canopy of forest stands although a multitude of other hardwood and some pine tree species can occur to varying degrees across the landscape.
-Because this site has been heavily disturbed, reference conditions were impossible to find.
-Therefore this is considered to be a naturalized state.
-Even in areas now dominated by trees, they have almost always been cleared or grazed in the past.
+The historic reference plant community phase of this site is assumed to be a mixed hardwood forest, dominated by oaks now.
+Before the decimation of the American chestnut (Castanea dentata) by the chestnut blight, that species may have been important.
+White oak (Quercus alba), black oak (Quercus velutina), pignut hickory (Carya glabra), northern red oak (Quercus rubra), and tuliptree (Liriodendron tulipifera) are common in the canopy of forest stands; although, a multitude of other hardwood and some pine tree species can occur to varying degrees across the landscape.
+Because this site has been heavily disturbed, reference conditions were impossible to locate for sampling, so the reference plant community is considered to be a naturalized state.
+Even areas now dominated by trees have almost always been cleared or grazed in the past.
 Most stands are second or third growth.
 Likely, as a result, invasive exotic plant species have invaded a large portion of this site.
-Japanese honeysuckle (Lonicera japonica) in particular has become pervasive.
-It was often observed in the forest understory and does not appear to be radically displacing native vegetation.
+Japanese honeysuckle (Lonicera japonica), in particular, has become pervasive.
+It was often observed in the forest understory and did not appear to be radically displacing native vegetation.
 However, if the overstory were disturbed or removed, it could potentially become a serious problem.

-This concept of the naturalized plant community was based upon field visits, a literature review and querying the data recorded by Hal DeSelm (Mains et al. 2016), a botanist at the University of Tennessee who recorded over 5,000 vegetation plots across the state over the course of his lifetime.
+This concept of the naturalized plant community is based on field visits, a literature review and data recorded by Hal DeSelm (Mains et al., 2016), a botanist at the University of Tennessee who recorded over 5,000 vegetation plots across the state over the course of his lifetime.
 He focused on mature stands that approximated older growth conditions.

-In naturalized forest stands, the species and structure are likely the result of a series of complex disturbances including the loss of American chestnut in the 1930s (Thor and Summers 1971) (Nelson 1955), broad-scale and intense land-use change, fire and fire suppression, highly dynamic wildlife populations and a substantial climatic shift toward increased moisture availability (McEwan et al. 2011).
-They are forests in transition as the often dense mid-story of sugar maple (Acer saccharum), red maple (Acer rubrum) and American beech (Fagus grandifolia) indicates (McEwan et al. 2011).
-These mesophytic species are capable of achieving dominance and that species composition shift has become a concern, especially in relation to forestry and wildlife impacts.
+In naturalized forest stands, the species and structure are likely the result of a series of complex disturbances including the loss of American chestnut in the 1930s (Thor and Summers, 1971) (Nelson, 1955), broad-scale and intense land-use change, fire and fire suppression, highly dynamic wildlife populations, and a substantial climatic shift toward increased moisture availability (McEwan et al., 2011).
+They are forests in transition as the often dense mid-story of sugar maple (Acer saccharum), red maple (Acer rubrum) and American beech (Fagus grandifolia) indicates (McEwan et al., 2011).
+These mesophytic species can become dominant and that shift in species composition has become a concern, especially in terms of forestry and wildlife impacts.
 Other mid-story trees include flowering dogwood (Cornus florida), pawpaw (Asimina triloba), sourwood (Oxydendrum arboreum ), and eastern redbud (Cercis canadensis).

-There is strong evidence to suggest that humankind has occupied the ridge and valley and interacted with the land for the past 10,000 years or more (Chapman, 1982).
-Native American population demographics changed over time, as did the type and intensity of their land use practices.
-It is likely that land clearance and cultivation over the last several thousand years increased the amount of forest edge considerably (Chapman, 1982).
-The exact mechanisms of this change prior to European settlement are unclear, but there is little doubt that American Indians were cultivating crops, cutting trees to use for fuel wood and building materials, planting orchards for fruit and nut production, and using prescribed fire to clear land for settlement and open the forest for hunting.
+There is strong evidence to suggest that humankind has occupied the ridge and valley and interacted with the land for the past 10,000 years or more (Chapman et al., 1982).
+Native American demographics changed over time, as did the type and intensity of their land-use practices.
+Land clearance and cultivation over the last several thousand years increased the amount of forest edge considerably (Chapman et al., 1982).
+The exact mechanisms of this change before European settlement are unclear, but there is little doubt that American Indians were cultivating crops, cutting trees to use for fuelwood and building materials, planting orchards for fruit and nut production, and using prescribed fire to clear land for settlement and open the forest for hunting.
 The effects of their management practices were probably highly variable across the landscape and intermediate in scale.
-The best available studies suggest that due to the land use practices of Native Americans in this general region, oaks and chestnuts became dominant on upper slopes, fire-adapted pines established on ridges, and disturbance-adapted hardwoods colonized old fields (Delcourt, 1998).
+The best available studies suggest that due to the land use practices of Native Americans in this region, oaks and chestnuts became dominant on upper slopes, fire-adapted pines established on ridges, and disturbance-adapted hardwoods colonized old fields (Delcourt, 1998).

-After European settlement and expansion in the early 1800’s, land use changed drastically both in terms of type and intensity.
+After European settlement and expansion in the early 1800s, land-use changed drastically both in terms of type and intensity.
 The early pioneers used the forests for food for themselves and their livestock in addition to cutting wood for fuel, shelter, etc. A common practice was to use forested ridges for pasture.
-They also cleared forests for habitation, pastures, and fields.
+They also cleared forests for shelter, pastures, and fields.
 As industrialization occurred and people moved into more urban areas, many of the pastures and fields were abandoned and reverted to forest.
 These forests are now largely occupied by low-quality, mixed hardwood-pine and small-sawtimber size hardwood stands (Smith, 1995).

-In addition to forest clearing for small settlement farms, the forests of this area were extensively logged in the late nineteenth and early twentieth century, before the advent of modern forestry and soil conservation practices.
+In addition to clearing for small settlement farms, forests were extensively logged in the late nineteenth and early twentieth century, before the advent of modern forestry and soil conservation practices.
 During this time, boomtowns sprang up around lumber mills and railroads were built to accommodate the trade.
-Termed “the Big Cut” by local foresters, this period in history resulted in probably the most significant forest disturbance to date.
-Almost all forests in this region were impacted to some degree and stands which exhibit old-growth characteristics are extremely rare today.
+Termed “the Big Cut” by local foresters, this period in history resulted in probably the most significant forest disturbance to date, and almost all forests in this region were impacted to some degree.
+Stands that exhibit old-growth characteristics are extremely rare today.

 Destructive fires often followed poor logging practices, killing young stands, damaging older tree trunks and causing heavy losses in soil fertility.
-However, while fire prevention and suppression programs in the 1930’s decreased the loss of forest resources to wildfire, it also impacted forest dynamics significantly (Smith, 1995).
-The role of fire in the greater Southern Appalachian Hardwood region as a whole (which encompasses this ecological site) is not well understood and research into the complex relationship between fire and oak forests is emerging (Arthur et al. 2012).
+However, while fire prevention and suppression programs in the 1930s decreased the loss of forest resources to wildfire, it also impacted forest dynamics significantly (Smith, 1995).
+The role of fire in the greater Southern Appalachian hardwood region, which encompasses this ecological site, is not well understood.
+Research into the complex relationship between fire and oak forests is ongoing (Arthur et al., 2012).

-Another important disturbance in the eastern forest was the loss of the American chestnut to the exotic chestnut blight fungus in the early 1900’s.
-It had moved through Tennessee, killing most chestnut trees by 1930 (Hart, 2008).
-It is widely accepted that chestnut was replaced by oak and hickory species, especially in upland areas; although, other species including red maple would also have benefited (Keever, 1953; Stephenson et al., 1991).
+Another important disturbance in the eastern forest was the loss of the American chestnut to the exotic chestnut blight fungus in the early 1900s.
+The blight moved through Tennessee and killed most chestnut trees by 1930 (Hart, 2008).
+Chestnut was replaced by oak and hickory species, especially in upland areas; although, other species including red maple would also have benefited (Keever, 1953; Stephenson et al., 1991).

 Most oak species would likely also have responded favorably to the heavy disturbances caused by logging and fire in the early years of settlement.
-The combined result is the heavily oak-hickory dominated forests common on upland sites today.
+The combined result is the heavily oak-hickory dominated forests, which are common on upland sites today.

 Present-day disturbances include poor logging practices such as high-grading or diameter-limit cutting, which selects higher-quality trees for extraction and leaves defective or unhealthy trees.
-This results in forest stands that are degraded in terms of genetics, species composition, forest health, and timber quality.
+These disturbances result in forest stands that are degraded in terms of genetics, species composition, forest health, and timber quality.
 Most stands in this ecological site have been high-graded multiple times.

-Invasive exotic pest plant species are negatively impacting the overall health of forested stands.
+Invasive exotic plants are negatively impacting the overall health of forested stands.
 Plant species of concern in forests include tree of heaven (Ailanthus altissima), Asian bittersweet (Celastrus orbiculatus), autumn olive (Elaeagnus umbellate var, parviflora), bicolor lespedeza (Lespedeza bicolor), the exotic privets (Ligustrum spp.), princess tree (Paulownia tomentosa), kudzu (Pueraria montana var. lobata), multiflora rose (Rosa multiflora), and the exotic honeysuckles (Lonicera spp.).
 Forests are particularly susceptible to exotic plant invasion after a disturbance, which further complicates management decisions.
-In general, in the South, invasive exotic plants should be considered in nearly every management scenario.
+Generally, invasive exotic plants are a concern in nearly every management scenario.

 Plant communities will differ across the major land resource area because of the naturally occurring variability in weather, soils, and aspect.
-The Reference Plant Community is not necessarily the management goal.
+The Reference Plant Community is, in this case, considered a naturalized state.
+It is not necessarily the management goal.
 The biological processes on this site are complex.
 Therefore, representative values are presented in a land management context.
 The species lists are representative and are not botanical descriptions of all species occurring, or potentially occurring, on this site.
 They are not intended to cover every situation or the full range of conditions, species, and responses for the site.

 State and transition model